 The frequency of naps really depends on your baby’s sleep cycle and wake windows, but your instincts are a key factor.
-Knowing when he is tired (vs hungry) is your secret weapon for creating the conditions for a successful and long lasting nap whether at home or on the road.
+Knowing when baby is tired (vs hungry) is your secret weapon for creating the conditions for a successful and long lasting nap whether at home or on the road.

 If baby doesn’t sleep as well outside of the house, that’s perfectly normal!
 Luckily there are some wonderful portable sleep accessories to help parents along the way.